photo credit: David Walega

-Haden is an installation and fiber artist from Berkley, Massachusetts who uses found wood, metal, fiber, wax, plant materials and kombucha culture to explore the natural cycle of something coming into form, living, ever-changing and malleable, and the residue it leaves in passing.
+Haden is an installation and fiber artist from New Bedford, Massachusetts who uses found wood, metal, fiber, wax, plant materials and kombucha culture to explore the natural cycle of something coming into form, living, ever-changing and malleable, and the residue it leaves in passing.

 She views making art as a practice to connect; surfacing rhythmic energies and searching through sound, movement, material and her own state of awareness.